NLeSC/guide/language_guides/r.md

 * [`dplyr`](http://dplyr.tidyverse.org/) package
 * [`purrr`](https://purrr.tidyverse.org/) package.
 It contains many functional programming tools that can help you build optimized processes

+If you need R code that is even more performant, consider implementing functions in C++ and calling them from R via the [`Rcpp`](https://www.rcpp.org/) package.

 # Package development